How to Add Google Search Console to WordPress and Google Analytics

 Why Connect Search Console, WordPress & Analytics?

-Yes, there are definitely benefits of connecting the three platforms.
-When you connect Search Console and Google Analytics, you can access data inside Google Analytics about which keywords your site is ranking for and getting traffic from in Google search, and which landing pages that organic traffic is seeing and landing on.
+There are big benefits to connecting these three platforms.
+When Search Console and Google Analytics are linked, you gain access to valuable data inside Google Analytics about the keywords your site ranks for, the traffic those keywords generate, and which landing pages receive that organic traffic.

-Then, using a plugin to connect Search Console to WordPress brings your data right into your WordPress dashboard, where you spend most of your time.
+Then, by using a plugin to connect Search Console to WordPress, all this valuable data appears directly in your WordPress dashboard, where you likely spend most of your time managing your site.

 Search Console Setup + Connection Tutorials